Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Try to make sure that there is no wind condition which can cause the exhaust plume to blow back into a part of a structure where it could easily infiltrate, like windows, doors, and vents.
 You may not notice if you are inhaling fumes, but it could kill you nonetheless.

-In other words, it’s essential to position a large generator so that its exhaust plume can only blow against the unbroken siding of a house at the very worst.
+In other words, it’s essential to position a large generator so that its exhaust plume can only blow against the unbroken siding of a whole house at the very worst.

 Picking The Right Generator

-Now that you know everything there is to know about portable generator sizes, you’re ready to be a well-informed consumer.
+Now that you know everything there is to know about generator sizes, you’re ready to be a well-informed consumer.

-Remember that only smaller portable generators are truly portable in the sense that one person might be able to move them around.
+Remember that only smaller generators are truly portable in the sense that one person might be able to move them around.
 Recognize that fuel efficiency is a function of the generator’s size.